Vasyl Meleshko: Khatyn massacre

-On the morning of March 22, 1943, a column of several vehicles with the members of the 118th Battalion staff left Pleshchenitsy for Logoysk.
-On its way the convoy came under fire, being ambushed by "Uncle Vasya’s" partisan detachment.
+On the morning of March 22, 1943, a column of several vehicles with the members of the 1st Company's platoons of 118th Battalion left Pleshchenitsy for Logoysk with task of supervising a group of construction unit repairing a damaged telephone line.
+While the work is still in progress, the convoy came under fire, being ambushed by "Uncle Vasya’s" partisan detachment.
 Meleshko was slightly wounded in the head.
 When trying to jump out of the car, Hans Woellke, the Hauptmann of the auxiliary police and commander of the battalion's first company, was killed.
 Woellke was well known as the shot-put champion of the 1936 Olympics.
 Hitler personally knew him and considered him one of his favorite athletes.

-Shortly before the ambush, the battalion members on the road met 50 residents of the village of Kozyri who were cutting down trees in the forest.
-Furious at his wound and Wölke's death, Meleshko accused the lumberjacks of concealing partisans and ordered them to be escorted to Pleschenitsy.
+Shortly before the ambush, the company members on the road met 50 residents of the village of Kozyri who were cutting down trees in the forest.
+Furious at his wound and Woellke's death, Meleshko accused the lumberjacks of concealing partisans and ordered them to be escorted to Pleschenitsy.
 He then went to the headquarters to call for reinforcements.
 When the vehicles of the 118th Battalion, raised by the alarm, arrived, the lumberjacks started running away.
-The battalion forces opened fire on them.
+The company forces opened fire on them.
 Meleshko himself shot them at close range with a medium-sized machine gun and finished off the wounded.
 26 people were killed.